uzayayan/pilot-objects/README.md

 ## Installation

-To add the "Package Name" to your Unity project, follow these steps:
+To add the package to your Unity project, follow these steps:

 1. Open your project in the Unity Editor.
 2. Go to "Window" > "Package Manager" in the menu bar.
 3. Click the "+" button in the top-right corner of the Package Manager window.
 4. Select "Add package from git URL" from the dropdown menu.
-5. Enter the URL of the package's GitHub.
+5. Enter the URL of the package's GitHub. (https://github.com/uzayayan/pilot-objects)
 6. Enjoy!

 ## Usage